akellermann97/brot-dev/content/posts/iphone-11-review/index.md

 {{< exif src="/img/iphone11/IMG_2516.jpg" >}}
 {{< exif src="/img/iphone11/IMG_2593.jpg" >}}

 I love the colors and details in these images.
 Colors are vivid without coming across as oversaturated, and there's enough light so the phone doesn't have to do aggressive noise reduction to smooth images out.
 Deep fusion[^2] does a good job of keeping the details on the jacket nice and sharp and well separated without giving *too* many oversharpening artifacts on other areas of the image.
-Relatively flat lighting on this overcast day means that the HDR didn't have to work too hard to balance the exposure, pretty much a dream scenario for showing off this generations HDR capabilities.
+Relatively flat lighting on this overcast day means that the HDR didn't have to work too hard to balance the exposure, pretty much a dream scenario for showing off this generation's HDR capabilities.

 {{< exif src="/img/iphone11/IMG_1831.jpg" >}}
 In challenging lighting conditions, Apple tries to do everything, preserve highlights and raise shadows, resulting in scenes that look a bit too HDR-ish, leading to lighting that feels flat..
 The tones feel off in this photo, it was quite dark inside with bright sunlight beaming through this AirBNB.
-I do feel like most people would like this photo, as the subject is well lit, but it doesn't feel true to the scene.
+I do feel like most people would like this photo, as the subject is well-lit, but it doesn't feel true to the scene.

 {{< exif src="/img/iphone11/IMG_1110.jpg" >}}
-In really dark situations like seen here @ Radio City Music Hall, the Phone really makes the scene quite bright, and adds lots of processing.
+In really dark situations like seen here @ Radio City Music Hall, the Phone really makes the scene overly bright and adds lots of noise removal.
 Zoom in to see the massive amounts of noise reduction applied to the musicians in their seats!

 #### Verdict:
-Overall I'd give the SOOC shots a 8/10.
+Overall I'd give the SOOC shots an 8/10.
 Very usable, even when they're not all to my taste.

 ## Taking Pictures
 There were two ways I took photos on this phone: